Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Winner: Katy Barlow, Mathematics and Economics, University of St Andrews

-Katy is a Maths and Economics student at the University of St Andrews.
-In 2014, she was awarded the Nisbet Prize for top performance in Management, and was also placed on the university’s Dean’s List for academic excellence.
-Katy represents second year Economics students on the staff student consultative committee.
-Her interests include sport climbing and skiing, and in 2010, she cycled across Switzerland.
-She has also played tennis for her county and currently captains the University of St Andrews athletics team.
+Katy studied maths and economics at the University of St Andrews.
+In 2014, she was awarded the Nisbet Prize for top performance in management, and was also placed on the university’s Dean’s List for academic excellence.
+Katy represented second-year economics students on the staff-student consultative committee.
+Her interests include sport climbing and skiing and, in 2010, she cycled across Switzerland.
+She has also played tennis for her county and captained the University of St Andrews athletics team.

 Abimbola Adebayo, University of Cambridge | Alexander Scharrer, Cass Business School | Andreea Amariei, City University London | Dhinta Foster, University of Bath | Goda Dobilinskaite, University of Glasgow | Jacob Stokes, University of Warwick | Jonathon Nicholls, University of Birmingham | Laura Sidhom, University of Manchester | Maria Vittoria Malavolta, Open University |

 Winner: Jessica Dowdy, Construction Project Management, Oxford Brookes University